 Our End Goals

-In line with Oasis’ Education Charter, our curriculum is at the heart of our academy’s educational provision.
-Through this - alongside our commitment to an exceptional climate for learning and focus on continual teacher improvement - we make academically rigorous learning the foundation of every lesson.
+In line with the Oasis Curriculum holistic approach, our commitment to an exceptional climate for learning and focus on continual teacher improvement - we make academically rigorous learning the foundation of every lesson.
 We have designed our curriculum to be broad and rigorous, opening doors and closing the gap to ensure that all students at Oasis Academy South Bank, regardless of their starting point or additional needs, are able to achieve our two end goals of achieving their dream job and becoming model citizens.

 At the heart of our curriculum are our STAIRS values (Scholarship, Transformation, Aspiration, Inclusion, Resilience and Social Responsibility).
 We know that character development doesn’t happen by chance but through intention and purpose; it is therefore an explicit part of our curriculum.
 We work hard at preparing our students to be the best version of themselves, not just for today, but for the rest of their lives.
 We have a continuous focus on these values with our students through our lessons, weekly PSHCE curriculum, our ‘House Group’ time, assemblies, our family style dining, our D.E.A.R.
 (Drop Everything And Read) sessions and our enrichment program.
 We believe that these values will ensure that our students are well-informed, conscientious, socially responsible members of our community and country who understand not only how to keep themselves and those around them safe, but how to flourish in the complex ever-changing world that we live in.